jitender3222/phalcon_codegenmysql/README.md

 # phalcon_codegenmysql
-Phalcon for Automatically generating controllers, models and views for Mysql Databases
+Phalcon plugin to auto generate controllers, models and views from MySQL Database

 We can use this for auto generating the code for mysql database tables.